bit101/ProjectMaker/README.md

 ### Tokenized File Names

-Template file names may also be tokenized using the form _token_name_.ext.
+Template file names may also be tokenized using the form `_token_name_.ext`.
 The leading underscore, token name and trailing underscore will be replaced by the value given.

 Example:

-	_info_file_.text
+	/foo/bar/baz/_info_file_.text

-when supplied with a value of `foo` for the `_info_file_` token will become:
+when supplied with a value of `data` for the `info_file` token will become:

-	foo.text
+	/foo/bar/baz/data.text

 ### Predefined Tokens